devtino2605/Busify_Project/README.md

 ## Folder Structure

-The project follows a structured folder organization to ensure clarity and scalability.
+The project follows a structured folder organization to ensure clarity and scalability!.

 | Folder         | Purpose                                                               |
 | :------------- | :-------------------------------------------------------------------- |